-No, your next Mac won't be an iPad.
-Duh.
+Nope, your next Mac won't be an iPad.
 Rather, it is going be a computer of a new form factor that is on the rise at the fringe of the gaming community.
 Yes, this post will be about Virtual Reality, which will change the whole computing world.
 Wanna know how?

 What is a Reality?

 Lets say that I put two giant displays in front of your eyes.
 Everywhere you look, you see an artificial image created from pixels so small that you can't see where one ends and the other begins.
 You can move your eyes left and right, up and down – your whole field of vision is being covered by this head-mounted display (HMD).

 Now, let's put the best cameras on this HMD, and pass the image captured by cameras onto the display.
 You raise your hands in front of your camera-eyes and you look at them through the displays which are in front of your eyes-eyes.
 You can clearly tell these are your hands.
 You see the reality as it is.

 Suddenly, a cute little dragon lands on your right hand.

 It is small, soft and gentle.
 As the dragon crawls on your hand, you sense only a small tingling on your skin.
 You are twisting your arm and bringing it closer to your face, to get a better glimpse at this little creature.
 You clearly see it's scales deforming when it is turning here-and-there, the eyes have a deep green tint you haven't seen before, and the wings are a bit translucent, so you see glowing sources of the light behind them.

 The dragon briefly looks at you, but it's attention is redirected towards some flying thing – by the sound of it, you know it is a mosquito.
 You and the dragon are both visually tracking the flight of the mosquito as it is flying near you.
 You sway your hand at it, and the mosquito flies away somewhere into the distance with an irritating buzzing noise.